 Darwin the Dragon Reading Program

-Vowel First Method
+The Vowel First Method

-A simple but highly effective method that teaches the basic skills of reading to students with learning problems.
+A simple but highly effective method that teaches

-Welcome to the Program and new beginnings.
-This tried and true remedial approach is applicable for students with reading problems resulting from various origins such as learning disabilities (including dyslexia), a developmental lag or a borderline intellectual handicap.
-It accommodates students all ages – youngsters through adults.
+This remedial program is applicable for students with reading problems resulting from various origins such as learning disabilities (including dyslexia), a developmental lag or a borderline intellectual disorder.
+It accommodates students of all ages – youngsters through adults.
 To address this wide range of age, the Program has two titles (Darwin the Dragon Reading Program & The Vowel First Method) as well as two sets of teaching instructions.
-The instructions for the young child are presented in storybook form while the instructions for the older child and adult are presented in an age appropriate form in the Guide.
-The Program’s innovative focus is on the vowels for as they lack consistency of sound, they are the most challenging letters to decode.
+The instructions for the young child are presented in storybook form while the instructions for the older child and adult are presented in an age appropriate manner in the Guide.
+The Program consists of a guide, workbook (these two books are in one volume), three delightfully illustrated storybooks and a teaching aid.

 workbook & guide